requarks/wiki-docs/dev/module-properties.md

 ### hint

 The hint value is **optional**.
 The hint is displayed below the text field to provide the user with helpful info.
+If omitted, no hint will be displayed.

+### multiline

+The multiline value is **optional** and only applies to properties with type String.
+If this is `true` then a multiline textarea will be used instead of a single-line text field.
+If both enum and multiline properties are specified, multiline property will be ignored.
+If omitted, defaults to `false`.

+### order

+The order value is **optional**.
+This value controls the order in which properties are displayed.
+If two values have the same order, ties will be broken by the order they appear in definition.yml.
+If omitted, defaults to 100.